EstevanTH/GMod-universityrp_mr/README.md

 The *[Rooms location management library](https://github.com/EstevanTH/GMod-rooms_lib_mr)* is needed to determine locations.

-The [DarkRP gamemode](https://github.com/FPtje/DarkRP) is needed to determine of a player is a teacher.
+The [DarkRP gamemode](https://github.com/FPtje/DarkRP) is needed to determine if a player is a teacher.

 ## Setting up